 Besides the mere fact that FISMA was having little practical impact, some believed it was even counter-productive: the legislation created a “culture of compliance” more focused on checking boxes than producing actual results.
 Prior to FedRAMP’s introduction in 2011, one commentator even opined: “why keep FISMA if it is not working?
 There is a growing consensus that the law should be fixed and possibly jettisoned completely”.

 There was plenty of talk about issuing a new, “performance-based model,” establishing a cybersecurity office and cutting down on meaningless and time-consuming procedures to prioritize the success of individual agencies with unique needs.

 It would be three more years until FISMA was re-issued to increase incident-response time.
 It would be almost a decade until the government got a cybersecurity agency.
 But here we are: FISMA hasn’t gone anywhere, remaining the cornerstone of federal information security standards.

 So how and why did things turn out so well?

 Compliance isn’t “fun.”
 It isn’t supposed to be.
 It’s supposed to hold an organization’s feet to the flames of professional scrutiny, ensuring that no shortcuts lead to incalculable loss or damage.
 But feet-dragging in the early 2010s may have been just that: feet dragging.
 After all, the consequences of receiving a low FISMA score include:

 The first thing FISMA did right wasn’t to fix problems: it was to expose them.
 And simply by raising awareness within and outside the government, FISMA has probably contributed much to the current zeal for better national security.

-Besides this, the implementation provided by NIST and OMB have four key advantages:
+Besides this, the implementation provided by NIST and OMB has four key advantages:

 - Cross-organizational consistency, with levels recognizing the relative importance of different systems (not all organizations require the same level of security)